 (2) In subsection (1), material evidence means evidence which in the opinion of the person exercising the power is likely to be relevant to the investigation of a suspected offence under this Act or to the function of the Commission.

-[Section 26 amended by No. 24 of 1998 s.
+[Section 26 amended: No. 24 of 1998 s.
 40.]

 27. Information, production of books, accounts etc., powers to require